 Financial Information

 Fees covered by Tuition Exchange are determined and administered by the host institution’s tuition remission policy.
 The Tuition Exchange import student’s fees will be administered according to the Ferrum College Tuition Remission policy in effect at that time.

-At Ferrum College, fees covered by Tuition Waiver include: tuition, internship (only those approved and required for the students’ degree completion), and student activities fee.

 Fees covered by Tuition Exchange include: tuition only.

+At Ferrum College, fees covered by Tuition Waiver include: tuition for classes/courses offered by Ferrum College, internship (only those approved and required for the students’ degree completion), and student activities fee.

+Ferrum College online courses which fulfill degree requirements for traditional students are covered at 60% for staff and staff dependents.
+The staff member or staff dependent will be responsible for the remaining cost of the Ferrum College online course after the 60% is administered.
+Course minimum enrollment requirements must have been met with non-Tuition Remission students before Tuition Remission students will be permitted to enroll in such classes.
+Staff or their dependents wishing to take a College Consortium class not offered by Ferrum College will be expected to pay for those courses and adhere to all current policies governing College Consortium.

-Fees not covered by Tuition Remission include: room & board, miscellaneous fees, technology fee, health fee, field placement, student teaching, independent study, E-term travel and fees, Acadeum fees, lab fees, art fees, overload fees, audit fees, internships not required for the student’s degree completion, private music lessons, or any fees not specifically referenced as “covered” above.
+Fees not covered by Tuition Remission include: room & board, miscellaneous fees, technology fee, health fee, field placement, student teaching, independent study, E-term travel and fees, Acadeum fees, lab fees, art fees, overload fees, audit fees, internships not required for the student’s degree completion, private music lessons, online degree programs, May Term, credit by exam or any fees not specifically referenced as “covered” above.

 All fees not covered by Tuition Remission are owed and due prior to the beginning of each semester.
 Failure to pay outstanding student account balances may result in grades and transcripts being held, delays in registration for future semesters, and possible placement with a collection agency.
 All policies will be adhered to at all times.